-- Determine where phenomena and/or problems are used in multiple lessons to drive three-dimensional student learning. - Record the specific examples of units, chapters, or learning modules that include phenomena and/or problems.
+- Determine where phenomena and/or problems are used in multiple lessons to drive three-dimensional student learning. - Determine where the materials provide opportunities for students to develop, evaluate, and revise their thinking as they figure out phenomena and define/solve problems and whether these opportunities are multimodal. - Record the specific examples of units, chapters, or learning modules that include phenomena and/or problems.